History

 A copy of the headdress found in the Museo Nacional de Antropología e Historia, Mexico, México.
 Thomas Ledl/Wikimedia Commons.

 What is the object in question?
 It’s the only pre-Columbian headdress that has survived until today.
-It’s widely believed to be a panache, some argue that what is known as “penacho de Moctezuma” is in fact a cape traditionally worn by priests.
+It’s widely believed to be a panache, some argue that what is known as “Penacho de Moctezuma” is in fact a cape traditionally worn by priests.
 The cape argument is supported by the large size of the object, 1.3m in height and 1.78m in length, but it weighs only a kilogram, which makes it easily wearable as a headdress.

 Semi-circular, it’s made of over a thousand feathers of various colorful bird species, one of them being quetzal, characterized by the beautiful scintillating green plumage.
 Just imagine the scale of the enterprise, and the value of the headdress, as each quetzal bird carries just from 2 to 3 such feathers in their tail.
-Then, there are brown feathers of the squirrel cuckoo, pink ones from roseate spoonbill, and blue ones from cotinga amabilis.
+Then, there are brown feathers of the squirrel cuckoo, pink ones from the roseate spoonbill, and blue ones from the cotinga.
 If you add 1544 metal elements, 85% of which are gold and 10% silver, you get a bomb of beauty and value.

 Feather Work